DragonSWDev/dsdmaze/README.md

 # glmaze-rs
-This is [glMaze](https://github.com/DragonSWDev/glMaze) project rewritten in Rust for learning purposes.
+Simple 3D maze game written in Rust with OpenGL and Vulkan rendering support.
+Project started as [glMaze](https://github.com/DragonSWDev/glMaze) rewrite in Rust for learning purposes, currently it's more advanced than original project which lacks features like Vulkan rendering or audio.

 <span style="display:block;text-align:center">![Screenshot](./doc/screenshot.png)

 ## Manual
 glmaze-rs expects assets and shaders directories to be placed in same directory as binary.
+OpenGL renderer expects shaders (with .vert and .frag extensions) in "gl" subdirectory, Vulkan renderer expects compiled SPIR-V shaders (with .spv extensions) in "vk" subdirectory.

 ### Configuration options
 Configurations is specified by command line arguments or by ini configuration file.
 Command line options can be specified in any order and count.
 Command line arguments have higher priority and will override config file values.